All Products

 • A simple application server is created.
 For more information, see Build a WordPress blog.

 • A domain name is purchased.
-For more information, see Register a domain name on Alibaba Cloud.
+For more information about how to purchase a domain name from Alibaba Cloud, see Register a domain name on Alibaba Cloud.

-• If your simple application server is located within a region inside the Chinese mainland, you must obtain an Internet content provider (ICP) filing for the domain name that is bound to your simple application server.
+• If your simple application server is located in a Chinese mainland region, you must obtain an Internet content provider (ICP) filing for the domain name that is bound to your simple application server.
 For more information, see What is an ICP filing?

 Background information